Best winter wildlife spectacles in the UK

 Owl flying in snow

-Look out for short-eared owls between October and April/Credit: FLPA, Alamy
+Look out for short-eared owls between October and April.
+Credit: FLPA, Alamy

 A bird of open uplands in summer, the short-eared owl heads to wetlands and coastal marshes in winter where it can find a more dependable supply of rodent food.
 It has two small but distinctive ear tufts on the top of its head.

-When to see short-eared owls hunting
+When can you see short-eared owls hunting?

-Between October and April is your best chance of spotting short-eared owls hunting in the British countryside.
+October–April is your best chance of spotting short-eared owls hunting in the British countryside.

-Where to see short-eared owls
+Where can you see short-eared owls?

 Woodlark song